 Mesma Belsaré is an Indian classical dancer and LGBTQ activist.
-As part of LGBTQ History Month and OUTober, she will discuss how her social identities have informed her journey in dance and art.
-Belsaré will also reflect on LGBTQ representation and perception in South Asian culture.
+As part of LGBTQ History Month and OUTober, she discussed how her social identities have informed her journey in dance and art.
+Belsaré also reflected on LGBTQ representation and perception in South Asian culture.

 This event is co-sponsored by the Georgetown University’s India Initiative, LGBTQ Resource Center, Tagliabue Initiative for LGBTQ Life, South Asian Society, Rangila, Lecture Fund, GU Pride, and GU Jawani.